maziyuan150/myAccount/README.md

-## myAccount
+# myAccount
-#have a try of github
+ ---have a try of github
-#what to do in following classes
+## what to do in following classes
-1.try to design the framework of the software 2.confirm team's name
+>1. try to design the framework of the software;
-3.construct the shell
-4.wait for editing
+>2. confirm team's name;
+>3. construct the shell;
+>4. wait for editing...